Engineer at a manufacturing plant

 • Previous stay in the U.S. (for both applicant and family members): Due to the 12-month bar and 24-month bar regulations, if you and your family members have visited the U.S. with a J-1 or J-2 visa within the past 24 months, please contact the Fulbright Finland Foundation when writing your application.

-• Two-year home country residency requirement: Grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after the end of their grant term.
-One has to reside in their home country for two years after the grant period is over to get a work permit or an immigration visa.
+• Two-year home country residency requirement: A grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after the end of their grant term.
+One has to reside in their home country/country of residence for two years after the grant period is over to get a work permit or an immigration visa to the U.S. (the country of residence is considered to be the country where the grantee has resided permanently before leaving for the U.S.).
 However, regular tourist visits and, for example, studying in the U.S. is possible.
-Read more about this requirement here.
+Read more about this requirement on the U.S. Department of State webpage.

 Application Instructions